17 Amazing Home Remedies for Kennel Cough

 While many times kennel cough will not be life threatening, it can develop into pneumonia which can seriously bring harm to your dog’s health.
 It is best to bring your dog to a vet once you notice any signs or symptoms of kennel cough so you can get a proper diagnosis.
 Once your dog has been diagnosed ith kennel cough, you can begin home remedy treatments.

 Luckily for you and your dog, there are several home remedies that you can administer to help soothe their tickled throat, clear any nasal dripping or phlegm, and even help to stop kennel cough in its tracks.
-Whether your dog has just started to show signs or symptoms of kennel cough or they have had it for a few days, these amazing home remedies for kennel cough are sure to help bring your dog’s health back to normal.
+Whether your dog has just started to show signs or symptoms of kennel cough or they have had it for a few days, these amazing home remedies are sure to help bring your dog’s health back to normal.

 1. Administer Cough Syrup